What is the difference between a tropical storm and a hurricane?

 Not all storms will reach the damage potential of hurricanes however.
 These are tropical storms and, although they are the smaller siblings of hurricanes, they cause less significant hurt.

 A tropical storm is declared at at least 39 mph.
 They are the intermediate stage on the way to a hurricane, though not every tropical storm will grow into a hurricane.
 The NOAA thinks there could be as many as 21 named storms this year, 6-11 of which could become hurricanes.

 In contrast, hurricanes are plenty more fearsome.
 Winds of a category 1 hurricanes range from 74 to 95 mph to more than 157 mph at category 5.
 The speed of the wind can cause a storm surge, which is when a wall of sea water is pushed inland, as well as heavy rain.

 Why the difference?

 Functionally, the two are the same.
-They are both borne from the same conditions, it is merely the speed of the storm which determines the name.
+They are both born from the same conditions, it is merely the speed of the tempest’s winds which determines the name.
 As soon as a tropical storm breaches the 74 mph barrier it is called a hurricane.

 What about tornadoes?